 Now you've mastered the basics, here's how to make your resume work history stand out from the rest:

 Target your resume

 If you’ve been promoted or taken on new responsibilities, make that clear on your resume.
 This is especially important if you’ve been at one company for a long time — you don’t want potential employers to think you’ve stagnated.
-You can show career growth by listing a succession of titles or grouping similar roles under one employer.
+Show career progression by listing a succession of titles or grouping similar roles under one employer.
 For different roles at the same company, list them separately with individual achievements.

 If the roles were similar, you can group them together like this:

 Use clear, standardized job titles, especially if your original title uses company-specific jargon or vague buzzwords.
 Vague job titles like "Business Ninja" should be converted to standard equivalents like "Business Analyst" for clarity and professionalism.